2014 Ukrainian Cup final: Leadup crisis before the match

 The decision to have no spectators at the match was met with criticism and protest by both clubs' fans including picketing of the House of Football in Kyiv a day before the match and was reverted after the FFU held an emergency meeting and conferred with club officials and government security.

 Road to Poltava

 Previous encounters

-This will be the seventh Ukrainian Cup final between the two teams.
+This was the seventh Ukrainian Cup final between the two teams.
 Dynamo has defeated Shakhtar three times out of the six Cup finals.
 Dynamo also lost its last two meetings with Shakhtar in this stage of the tournament.
 Dynamo has not defeated Shakhtar for the past seven years (seven games losing streak) since winning its last cup back in 2006–07.

 Dynamo had appeared in 12 cup finals, winning nine trophies, while opponents Shakhtar had appeared in 13 cup finals, also winning nine.

 Television

 The match was broadcast on Futbol 2 and Ukrayina in Ukraine.